Close

 Together, these bots help build a database of sites that may be vulnerable to attack.
 Once your site is known to be vulnerable, an attacker will launch their hack.

 An attacker will most often gain access to a website by way of an unpatched software vulnerability.
 Computer software is far from perfect.
-Hackers, researchers and programmers often find bugs in code.
-Malicious parties exploit these bugs to forces crashes and finally hacks.
+Hackers, researchers and programmers find bugs in code.
+Malicious parties exploit these bugs to force crashes and finally hacks.

 Now that you understand how your website could be compromised, let’s learn how to fix the problem.